tenstorrent/tt-metal/tests/sweep_framework/README.md

     print("ADD: Opened device mesh")
     # YIELD to test infrastructure
     # IMPORTANT: Whatever device object(s) you want to pass to your run function need to be ONE object here, as this generator will only be referenced once before executing the tests.
-    # i.e. If you have four seperate devices to use in your test, use 'yield [device1, device2, device3, device4]' inside of a list here.
+    # i.e. If you have four separate devices to use in your test, use 'yield ([device1, device2, device3, device4], "4 Device Setup")' inside of a list.
-    yield (device_mesh, "T3000")
+    yield (device_mesh, "T3000 Mesh")

     # TEARDOWN (called after test suite is finished executing)
     print("ADD: Closing device mesh")